grafana/agent/docs/sources/flow/setup/install/docker.md

 ## Before you begin

-* Ensure that [Docker][] is installed and running on your machine.
+* Install [Docker][] on your computer.

-* Ensure that you have an existing Grafana Agent River configuration file on your host system, such as:
+* Create and save a Grafana Agent River configuration file on your computer, for example:

   ```river
   logging {